lewiscowper/backup/README.md

 ---

-Right now, backup creates a tar.gz and an md5 of that archive.
+Right now, backup creates a symmetrically encrypted .tar.gz archive and a sha512 checksum.
 Nothing more.